-&lt;sup>9 The Rules specify the option is dependent upon the licensure of the teacher.
+8 The Rules specify the option is dependent upon the licensure of the teacher.
 Specifically, if the course is taught by a licensed social studies teacher, both options exist.
 If the course is taught by a licensed business education teacher, the credit must be applied toward the career focus requirement.